 All group fixtures, Super 12's and Finals Day will be played with coloured clothing and black sight screens.
-There will be no reserve day in any of the T20 games, including Finals Day.
+Group fixtures and Super 12's will have no reserve day.
+NCCA T20 Finals Day will have a reserve day.

 COMPETITION STRUCTURE